 Australia to reveal economic plan for deteriorating outlook

-CANBERRA, Australia (AP) — Australia’s new government on Tuesday will propose an economic plan to steer the nation through rising inflation and interest rates while reigning in debt.
+CANBERRA, Australia (AP) — Australia’s new government will propose an economic plan Tuesday to steer the nation through rising inflation and interest rates while reigning in debt.

-Treasurer Jim Chalmers will deliver his center-left Labor Party’s first annual budget for the fiscal year that began in July.

 Chalmers said rising inflation was the primary influence on how he drafted his economic blueprint.